linode/docs/docs/guides/applications/configuration-management/puppet/getting-started-with-puppet-6-1-basic-installation-and-setup/index.md

 ### Edit SSH Settings

-Although a new limited user has successfully been added to the Puppet master, it is still possible to login to the system as root.
+Although a new limited user has successfully been added to the Puppet master, it is still possible to log in to the system as root.
 To properly secure your system, root access should be disabled.

 {{< note >}}
 Because you are now logged in to the Puppet master as a limited user, you will need to execute commands and edit files with the user's sudo privileges.